 Woman sentenced for providing gun for triple murders

 Nov.
-7—She knew Chad Grimball shouldn't have a gun, but she bought one for him anyway.
+9—She knew Chad Grimball shouldn't have a gun, but she bought one for him anyway.
 He used it to murder three people.

 For that, Boone Superior Court Judge Bruce Petit sentenced Alicia Duff, 46, to nine years with the Indiana Department of Correction.
 Duff's sentence could have been worse, had she not sobered up and cooperated with police and prosecutors.